Company Voluntary Arrangement - Frequently Asked Questions/worries

 A: Provided it maximises creditors interests it is essential to keep trading

-A: See answers to the IR and VAT questions above.
+A: See answers to HMRC questions above.
 Usually the Crown agencies will not accept payments during the proposal structuring period.

 Q: Is it expensive?
 How do we pay the cost of a CVA?